 For me, the audio experience is where the true value comes out of an integrated package like this one.
 A $300 webcam is priced high when you compare the visuals to some existing products, but I wouldn’t hesitate to recommend this to anyone if they can nail their goal of sounding like a studio mic.

-I'm definitely looking forward to the future of this product.
+I'm definitely looking forward to the future of this product, only time will tell if it lives up to the hype.